Children cause extensive damage at Memorial High School

 • Chemicals and a blow torch were used to try to start fires.
 Those efforts were unsuccessful.

-• The children are also suspected of finding birds nests on school property and killing baby birds in the nests.
+• The children are also suspected of finding bird nests on school property and killing baby birds in the nests.

 Parents and guardians were contacted and all four children were referred to juvenile authorities for negligent handling of burning materials, criminal damage to property and trespassing.